-Asana is completely project based – essentially, teams are organized around projects.
+Asana is completely project-based.
+Teams are organized around projects.

-Projects are essentially, lists of tasks – around which teams can collaborate.
-So for example, you’ll create various Sections to a project.
+Projects are organized lists of tasks around which teams can collaborate.
+For example, you can create various Sections for a project.
 Within each section, you can then create a list of tasks associated with that specific “section” of the project.

 Here’s an example of how we (tested out) Asana for managing our blog: